mdrdannyr/IOTABruteforce/README.md

 - The known characters of your seed (i.e. 75 characters)
 - The Receiving address (i.e. where you sent your IOTA to)
 - The Receiving address index (i.e. how many receiving addresses did you generate in your wallet and what number in that list was the address to which the IOTA was sent.).
+- (If running on linux, ensure the user has permissions to write to the log file)

 ## Requirements: